 A supervisory slot is allocated to loans relating to real-estate development and trade finance in order to estimate the expected loss.
 The slot assignment is based on a structured analysis of the corresponding transactions.
-It meets the supervisory slotting criteria for specialized lending in Annex 4 of the International Convergence of Capital Measurement and Capital Standards: a Revised Framework (Basel II Accord).
+It meets the supervisory slotting criteria for specialized lending in Chapter CRE33 of the Basel Accord.